 Kobo offers ten different fonts, 24 sizing options, and the TypeGenius function for customizing the sharpness and weighting of those fonts to render exactly the way you want them to.
 You can also use custom fonts natively on Kobo e-readers.

 Besides font choices, you can also make granular adjustments to line height and margin width, each controlled by a dedicated slider.
 A rarely mentioned tweak that you can make is to adjust the target areas for page turns.
 On a Kindle, these areas aren’t user adjustable.

 The result is a highly customizable reading experience that caters to those who want to tinker with type until everything looks perfect.

-A long-standing bugbear of the Kindle software is its aging type engine, which we’ve finally seen some updates for over the past couple of years.
-There aren’t many fonts to choose from, and some of the fonts you do get as options are of questionable suitability for the role of book type.
+A long-standing bugbear of the Kindle software is its aging type engine, which hasn’t seen much of an update in years.
+There aren’t many fonts to choose from, for one thing, and the fonts you do get as options are of questionable suitability for the role of book type.
 I mean, who reads novels in Futura?

 I confess that I don’t switch fonts much on my e-readers.
 I sometimes check out the publisher font, but more often than not I flip back to the venerable slab serif, Caecilia.
 It’s eminently readable on e-ink displays and is neutral enough to present the written word without comment or bias.